 Few home projects enhance the performance, curb appeal, and value of your house like new exterior siding.
 Siding not only offers protection and insulation, but it also influences your home’s style dramatically.
-Before upgrading your siding, it’s important to educate yourself on the different choices, so you can attain the aesthetics you desire within your budget.
+Before upgrading your siding, it’s essential to educate yourself on the different choices, so you can attain the aesthetics you desire within your budget.

 Keep on reading to learn about the most popular types of siding, their features, pricing, and maintenance considerations: